sonata-project/dev-kit/project/README.md

 Check out the documentation on the [official website](https://sonata-project.org/bundles/{{ website_path }}).

+## Support

+For general support and questions, please use [StackOverflow](http://stackoverflow.com/questions/tagged/sonata).

+If you think you find a bug or you have a feature idea to propose, feel free to open a issue **after looking** at the [contributing guide](CONTRIBUTING.md).

 ## License

 This package is available under the [MIT license](LICENSE).